cyberj0g/rope/README.md

   attachments (Sixel / iTerm2 / Kitty), live git status and diff panes (when the directory is a git worktree), plan pane, chat search, model picker, and prompt history.

+## Disclaimer
+Rope is a simple harness meant for power users and developers.
+It has a very basic permission system and no sandbox.
+Models can leak your data via tools or perform undesired actions on live system.
+Use it at your own risk.